What is Cancer?

 A tumour is classified into one of these three types based on its ability to undergo metastasis (spreading):

 These tumours are localized at a particular location in the body.
 Moreover, it does not spread to the other parts of the body and is generally harmless.
-However, when a benign tumour occurs in areas such as the brain, they can turn fatal.
+However, when a benign tumour occurs in areas such as the brain, it can turn fatal.
 Treatment often involves surgery and it does not grow back.

-These tumours are cancerous – meaning that it will grow quickly and spread to other normal tissues of the body.
+These tumours are cancerous – meaning that they will grow quickly and spread to other normal tissues of the body.
 This ability to spread is called metastasis.
 Usually, cancer cells metastasize when it gets into the bloodstream or the lymph nodes and form secondary tumours across various sites in the body.

 This type of tumour may be benign but is observed to have the characteristics of a malignant tumour.
 It may not have metastasized yet, but it has the potential to turn cancerous.
 In other words, a premalignant tumour is a type of tumour that has an increased risk of becoming cancer.
 Benign tumours become premalignant and eventually, malignant.